One of the most effective ways to learn is through practice, lots of it.

 As long as you go through the detailed answers carefully and review concepts you’re unfamiliar with, you’ll continue to improve your scores and timing.

-For a good practice exam post-mortem guide, read this discussion by @Sarah in our Forum.
+For a good practice exam post-mortem guide, read this discussion by @Sarah in our Forum for Level 1 and Level 2.
 You can also join for free and ask a question or start a discussion!

 How many CFA mock exams are candidates typically doing?